Importance of Essential Critical Infrastructure

-Alabama currently recognizes only healthcare providers, public workers, and emergency services as essential employees during the COVID-19 pandemic.
+Alabama currently recognizes only healthcare providers, public workers, and emergency services as essential workers during the COVID-19 pandemic.
 However, this could change if a stay at home order is issued.

 On 28 March, Gov. Kay Ivey issued a "safer at home" order that allows some nonessential businesses to open but they are subject to sanitation and social distancing guidelines.

-Alaska recognizes the 14 categories listed above as Essential Employees, with a special emphasis on construction workers and hardware supply stores.
+Alaska recognizes the 14 categories listed above as Essential Workers, with a special emphasis on construction workers and hardware supply stores.

 On 24 April, Gov. Mike Dunleavy announced that personal service businesses and restaurants will reopen under strict social distancing guidelines.

-Essential employees in Arizona are similar to the 14 categories listed above, with the addition of employees at hotels and motels, laundry businesses, and hardware and supply stores.
+Essential workers in Arizona are similar to the 14 categories listed above, with the addition of employees at hotels and motels, laundry businesses, and hardware and supply stores.

 On 4 May, Gov. Doug Ducey announced that retail stores will open on 8 May and restaurants will reopen on 11 May.
 The statewide stay at home order will remain in effect until 15 May.

-Arkansas supports the 14 Essential Employees categories listed above.
+Arkansas supports the 14 Essential workers categories listed above.

 Gov. Asa Hutchinson announced that most nonessential businesses will reopen in stages between 30 April and 11 May.

-Essential employees in California are the 14 categories mentioned above.
+Essential workers in California are the 14 categories mentioned above.
 These include emergency services, energy employees, and medical workers.